 Windows Phones are always built with your work life in mind.
 The whole suite of Microsoft Office apps are available (Skype, Outlook, and so on), and they work perfectly and integrate across all your gadgets seamlessly.
 You'll even get a few GB of free OneDrive storage.

-The best of the Lumia bunch for a business phone, in our opinion, is the 950 XL.
-This one has a 5.7-inch QHD (Quad HD) screen, boasts great performance and a long-lasting battery, and isn't housed in a neon-coloured case like the rest of the range.
+A good choice for a Lumia business phone, in our opinion, is the 650.
+This one has a 5-inch HD screen, boasts good performance and a long-lasting battery, and isn't housed in a neon-coloured case like the rest of the range.

 If you want something that won't break the bank but still need those all-important business apps on the go, we'd stick with Microsoft.
-The Lumia 640 comes with a far cheaper price tag than the 950, but still has Office apps, OneDrive storage, and a decent level of security.
+The Lumia 550 comes with a cheaper price tag than the 650, but still has Office apps, OneDrive storage, and a decent level of security.

 As specs go, it's fairly basic - 8GB of internal storage, quad-core processors, 720p display - but it'll serve you well as a simple work phone.
 And thanks to a fairly large battery, you won't find yourself rushing to a charging point in the middle of a working day.